-In 2008, both attended Liz’s SOBcon (Successful Online Businesses) conference.
+In 2008, both attended Liz’s SOBcon (Successful Online Businesses, now called GeniusShared) conference.
 The following year, Becky came to SOBcon armed with a notebook full of possible business ideas, including a travel/tourism/social media education project she hoped to collaborate on with Sheila.

 The Power to Reach Visitors Worldwide

-Becky was tired of watching small towns die, and she understood that social media was a powerful way for any town or tourism partner to compete and reach out globally, but first they had to learn how to do it.
-Sheila knew that both consumer and business travel media was shifting from print to online, so they combined forces and started talking to every tourism professional they could meet.
-They networked locally, regionally and online, connecting with every tourism organization they could find.
-They used Twitter to participate in every hashtagged tourism conference they could catch.
+Becky was tired of watching small towns struggle.
+She understood that social media was a powerful way for any town or tourism partner to compete and reach out globally, but first they had to learn how to do it.
+Sheila knew that both consumer and business travel media was shifting from print to online, so they combined forces and started thinking about how they could teach what they knew to others.

-The focus throughout our training is not on generic explanations of the social network tools, but on the application of those tools to destination or hospitality marketing.
+The focus throughout this educational process is not on generic explanations of the social network tools, but on the application of those tools to destination or hospitality marketing.